rootCircle/blog/docs/project/bgit.md

       content: summary_large_image
 ---

-# Introducing bgit: One Command for Most of git
+# Introducing bgit: One Command for Most of Git

 Let's be honest: we've all felt that flash of panic before hitting enter on a Git command.
 Is this going to work, or am I about to break everything?
 Git is essential, but it shouldn't be terrifying.
 I built a tool to act as a friendly guide, inspired by the exact moments of confusion I saw while mentoring at a college hackathon.

 ## Let's Talk About Git Fumbles

 Last year, I was an unofficial mentor at HackOFiesta, our college's annual hackathon.
-My main job was helping folks with git.
+My main job was helping folks with Git.
 I saw it all: from `git push` with no internet connection to the classic "I pushed the entire node_modules directory to GitHub."

 Many of these problems were simple mistakes, but they all pointed to a common theme: a fragile workflow.
 Most participants were new to version control.
 For them, the Git universe was a three-command loop: `git add`, `git commit`, `git push`.
 Anything beyond that, and they'd often turn to a UI, missing out on the power of the command line.

 This experience sparked the idea for bgit.
 I wanted to build a tool that was simple, intuitive, and smart, yet configurable enough to grow with the user.
-I didn't want to create just _yet another shell script wrapper_, those are hard to test and maintain.
+I didn't want to create just _yet another shell script wrapper_—those are hard to test and maintain.

 Instead, bgit became a framework built around rules, events, and workflows.
 The goal?
 A tool with almost no learning curve.
 A tool that's easy, and dare I say, fun to use.